fullcalendar/fullcalendar-react/README.md

-# sardius-fullcalendar-react
+# sardius-fullcalendar-wrapper

 A react wrapper component for jquery-free version 4.0 of [FullCalendar](https://fullcalendar.io/) (a customizable javascript event calendar).
+(Note: Full Calendar 4.0 is still in alpha)

 Fork off of https://www.npmjs.com/package/fullcalendar-reactwrapper